JacobLezberg/adventure-log/docs/characters/players/kleb-fumpton.md

 ## Special Possessions
 - [[calibur|Calibur]]/[[calibur|Exossis]], the sword not pulled from the stone, but the bone.
+- Door Knocker, a war hammer capable of casting the Knock spell once a day (for super cool tactical breaches)
 - List of impressive enemies (based on damage done to Kleb).
 Mostly full of inanimate objects
 - Seemingly unending supply of [[lozenge-gules|Lozenge Gules]] promotional pamphlets.
 - Bottle of Cologne No. 4